Nainville-les-Roches

 Nainville-les-Roches ([nɛ̃vil le ʁɔʃ]) is a commune in the Essonne department in Île-de-France in northern France.

 Inhabitants of Nainville-les-Roches are known as Nainvillois.
 The historian Jean Gagé (1902–1986) was born in Nainville-les-Roches.

 Geography

 Climate

-Nainville-les-Roches has a oceanic climate (Köppen climate classification Cfb)).
+Nainville-les-Roches has an oceanic climate (Köppen climate classification Cfb)).
 The average annual temperature in Nainville-les-Roches is 11.5 C. The average annual rainfall is 702.3 mm with December as the wettest month.
 The temperatures are highest on average in July, at around 20.1 C, and lowest in January, at around 4.1 C. The highest temperature ever recorded in Nainville-les-Roches was 39.0 C on 4 August 1990; the coldest temperature ever recorded was -17.5 C on 9 January 1985.